The Hardest Year of My Life

 I did what I could, I asked for help, and I had/have grace for myself.

-There was one particularly difficult Friday I really could not do it all.
-I had spent the night before with Heather because she had just found out she lost Brian, my dad was struggling to make breakfast for himself, and Bill had chemo that morning.
-I was literally needed in 3 places at one time.
-Not to mention my daughter had to have her lunch made and get to school.
-Thankfully Bill was able to do that before his treatment.
-Bill’s mom was on her way to take Bill to chemo and got in a car accident, but she was OK.
+Thursday was the day we lost Brian, I spent the night with Heather to be there with her as she awoke hourly to her nightmare, Bill had chemo that morning, and my dad was struggling to walk and was unable to get up and make himself breakfast.
+I was literally needed in 3 places at one exact time.
+Not to mention my daughter had to have her lunch made and get to school, thankfully Bill was able to do that before his treatment.
+Bill’s mom was on her way to pick up Bill and take him to chemo — she got in a car accident.
+Thankfully she was OK, but you’ve gotta love the proverbial icing on the cake.

 3. I raised my frequency.